conal/quotes/quotes.md

 "Sometimes our light goes out but is blown into flame by another human being.
 Each of us owes deepest thanks to those who have rekindled this light." - Albert Schweitzer

-"I have accepted fear as a part of life - specifically the fear of change.
+"I have accepted fear as a part of life---specifically the fear of change.
 I have gone ahead despite the pounding in the heart that says: turn back." - Erica Jong

 "Our chief want is someone who will inspire us to be what we know we could be." - Ralph Waldo Emerson